cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. Each Aggregator locally computes and broadcasts its share of `p(1)`, which is equal to its share of `C(x)`.

-In fact, our FLP is slightly more general than this.
-We can replace the multiplication gate with any non-affine sub-circuit and apply the same idea.
+In fact, the FLP is slightly more general than this.
+One can replace the multiplication gate with any non-affine sub-circuit and apply the same idea.
 For example, in {{prio3sum}}, the validity circuit uses the following sub-circuit multiple times: